-Here he is in The Hitch-Hiker’s Guide To The Galaxy (2:15 onwards), playing a bodyguard.
+Here he is in The Hitch-Hiker’s Guide To The Galaxy, playing a bodyguard.
 It’s a speaking role, and it does give you some clue as to why his voice was so often dubbed over.
 It’s that Bristol burr that does it:

-Here he is in the Doctor Who story The Time Monster, in which he plays the Minotaur of ancient Greek myth (not his real voice).
-You can see him scaring the wits out of Jo Grant around 8 minutes into this clip:
+Here he is in the Doctor Who story The Time Monster, in which he plays the Minotaur of ancient Greek myth (without using his real voice).

 Naturally, he’s written an autobiography, and it is blessed with the title Straight From The Force’s Mouth.
 Showbusiness is incredible sometimes, isn’t it?